-One of the easiest ways to camp green is to respect the environment you are entering and leave it better than you found it.
-Check out these handy tips to reduce your impact.
+One of the easiest ways to camp green is to recognize and respect the environment you are entering and leave it better than you found it.
+By following a few easy tips, you can help reduce your impact.

 Campgrounds and natural parks have designated areas for hiking and camping for a reason—it helps maintain natural habitats and protects wildlife.

 If you find a campsite that’s already established, use it.
 If you do set up a new campsite, try to make it where you won’t disturb any plants.